 Another issue requiring clarification is the difference between technology transfer from an assignment or licensing of a patent.
 This has been a subject of confusion under Chinese law for some time, and these regulations appear to carry that forward.
 The earlier 1990 regulations also regulated the transfer of patents, as well as registered trademarks (!) as a form of “technology transfer” (Art.
 2).
 However, in most cases, any “leakage” of technology arising from a patent application occurred at the time of the publication of the patent application or grant.
 An added complication is that China already has procedures in place for regulating foreign filings of patents for national security purposes.
 Article 20.1 of the Chinese Patent Law provides for confidentiality examination of these applications.
 These measures may be redundant with these procedures, particularly in regulating the transfer of patent applications to foreigners.

 Until further clarity is established by implementing rules, these regulations could therefor have an impact of disrupting existing foreign invested R&D or cooperation across national borders.
 Two questions come immediately to mind: if, for example, a Chinese national is under contract to conduct R&D for a foreign invested company, or is an employee of that company, is the transfer in ownership of the patent application, from the employee to employer a “transfer of technology” for purposes of these regulations?
 Another question is what is the standard that applies to determine whether an invention created by individuals in China and overseas was “created in China” and is transfer is subject to these regulations?
 It is also worth noting that the 1990 regulations specifically exempted bilateral scientific cooperation (Article 2).
 These do not.

 In a separate development, the State Council released measures this week to strengthen security management of scientific data.
-The measures, which prioritize data security and focus on data sharing, order strengthening supervision of the use and sharing of scientific data, with both domestic and foreign parties.
+The measures, which prioritize data security and focus on data sharing, order strengthening supervision of the use and sharing of scientific data with both domestic and foreign parties.